Panorama (Semmering ski course)

 Panorama is a women's World Cup technical ski course on Zauberberg mountain in Semmering, Lower Austria, opened in 1995.
+Slope has maximum incline at 27 degrees (51%).

+Mikaela Shiffrin won record 7 races in total; record 4 wins in giant slalom and record 3 wins in slalom.

 History

 On 29 December 1995, they first time hosted World Cup, traditionally between Xmas and New Year's holidays and since 1996/97 exchanging every second year with Lienz, another World Cup host in Austria.